jackdp/for_testing/docs/TJppPanel.md

 ## Borders

 You can set the thickness, color, style and visibility of the panel borders.
 Each border is configured separately.
 For example, you can set the upper border with a pen width = 10 in red, the lower border in green and a pen width = 2, and hide the left and right borders completely.
-If you do not want to display borders at all, set `Appearance.DrawBorder` to `False` and `BevelOuter` to `bvNone`.
+If you do not want to display borders at all, set `Appearance.DrawBorder` to `False` and make sure that `BevelOuter` property is set to `bvNone`.
 You have a full control.

 ## Lines, captions, bars